CBID2/tech-writing-contribution/README.md

 Please add suggestions or enhancements to the fixed document (e.g., screenshots, git config tips, PR template basics).

-Happy fixing, future technical writers! 💻✍️
+Happy hacking and may the Open-Source be with you! 💻✍️